wtetzner/KallistiOS/utils/dc-chain/README.md

 ## Final note

 Please see the comments at the top of the `config.mk` file for more build options.
-For example if something goes wrong, you may restart the compilation of the bogus step only rather than running the whole process again.
+For example, if something goes wrong, you may restart the compilation of the problematic step only rather than running the whole process again.

 Interesting targets (you can `make` any of these):